ssenmosip/mosip-temp-documentation/FRS-Registration-Processor.md

 #### 3.2.2.2 Introducer Validation [**[↑]**](#table-of-content)

+An Introducer in MOSIP is one who introduces someone without any valid document or proof of identity.
+In the current implementation, Introducer is the Parent or Guardian when a minor comes to the center for registration.

+A minor is not mature enough to provide biometrics (like Finger Prints or Iris) as they are under developed during the time of registration, hence, the Parent or Guardian acts as the Introducer to register the minor in MOSIP.

-When a Minor needs to be registered, the system mandates the capture of the UIN or RID and biometrics of an Introducer (Parent or Guardian).
-In Registration Processor, this data is used to Authenticate the Introducer.
+When a minor is registered, the Registration Client mandates the capture of the ID and biometrics of the Parent or Guardian, which is used for authenticating the Parent or Guardian in Registration Processor.

 [**Link to design**](/mosip/mosip/blob/0.12.0/docs/design/registration-processor/Approach_for_OSI_validation.md)